Visualizations for Linear Training#

 Results of Training Instance#

 The page provides all collected data about the training instance in several tabs.
-The number of tabs depends on the presence of a reference solution for the instance’s training levels, as specified below.

 Dashboard#